maxfields2000/dockerjenkins_tutorial/jenkinsscripts/README.md

 # Scriptler Scripts for API Control of Docker Plugins

 These scripts are provided as is.
 To use them, make sure your Jenkins environment has the "Scriptler" plugin installed.
-Add these groovy scripts as
-Scriptler groovy scripts to your jenkins configuration.
+Add these groovy scripts as Scriptler groovy scripts to your jenkins configuration.
+Please note at this time Scriptler is considered a potential security risk because of its ability to execute code on the master server.
+Use wisely!

 #inputs